-8. Early warning systems remain most effective when they are localized and people-centered.
+8. Early warning systems remain most effective when the delivery of the warning takes into consideration local requirements and are people-centered.
 Ideally, they integrate local and indigenous knowledge systems to reduce and manage the multi-hazard risks and adapt to climate change impacts and events.
 Further, there is a need to better understand cascading risks in the design of early warning systems.
 A systems approach to understanding and managing the multifaceted nature of risk should be pursued.
 There is a need to better understand risks of ecosystems and explore nature-based solutions in the design of early warning systems.

 9. Targeted development and humanitarian cooperation is essential to strengthen early warning systems, including financing to cover, in a balanced manner, all the elements of the early warning value cycle with a sufficient focus on the so-called "last mile", risk-informed, people-centered early warnings.
-Financing to scale, that is sustained, flexible, and enables innovative solutions, is required, including as part of efforts to avert, minimize and address loss and damage to climate change, as well as other complex geophysical cascading hazards and to facilitate anticipatory action into reality.
+Financing to scale, that is sustained, flexible, and enables innovative solutions, is required, including as part of efforts to avert, minimize and address loss and damage to climate change, as well as other complex geophysical cascading hazards and to further promote preventive measures and facilitate anticipatory action into reality.